 The VPN.ac Windows client also gives you access to a variety of different settings you can configure directly in the “Advanced” section, with VPN protocol and port selection at the top.

 Overall I really like the new and updated client.
 It has a great layout, works well, and was very reliable in testing.
 It also gives you the option for light or dark mode.

-Just like with the Windows client above, the updated Mac OS client is equally impressive.
+Just like with the Windows client above, the updated Mac OS client also worked well.
 Essentially it has the same layout, preferences, and features of the Windows client.

 If you are needing a good VPN for Mac, VPN.ac would be on the short list of recommendations.

 The VPN.ac Mac OS client provides all features, including: